ci-w/IndividualProject/lit_review/lit_review.md

 "Making Community (26)" found that makerspaces, as well as playing a role in innovation and peer learning, function as spaces to support wellbeing, exist as a social space, serve the needs of their communities, and reach out to excluded groups.
 "Give access to tools including digital fabrication and open electronics" "lowers barriers to entry, enabling more people to create their own solutions to problems or even bring products to market" (innovation)
 Notes that access to the benefits of makerspaces is unevenly spread.
-Many makerspace users are affulent males, with backgrounds in tech/creative.
+Many makerspace users are affluent males, with backgrounds in tech/creative.

 ____________________________________
 ## Designing with disabled people